Walt Dated World

 In some versions of the show, Ace would arrive at the New York Backlot in his car and start his search for a missing albino bat (probably "Shikaka" from the second film).
 Regardless of the show version, guests could meet Ace after the performance and see props from the film "Ace Ventura: When Nature Calls".
 There were also two photo spots.
 Thank you to Julie Ilene for sharing the two pictures below.

-(Thanks to SJHYM, TDLFAN, BuzzLightyear84, ToonKirby, trafficpharm, daffy1 and JimmyMack SC from LaughingPlace.com for trying to unravel the toughest Ace Ventura case yet!)
+(Thanks to SJHYM, TDLFAN, BuzzLightyear84, ToonKirby, trafficpharm, daffy1 and JimmyMack SC from LaughingPlace.com for memories of the show.)

 This is an unofficial fan site that is not affiliated with the Walt Disney Company or Disney theme parks.
 All copyrights acknowledged.
 Please respect the work I put into compiling both existing and my own information on this site by not linking to any text or pictures without crediting that they were located on this site.